Great Question!

 - Get paid for every single minute that I work

-- Say ‘that’s not a service I offer, but I can help you find another australian virtual assistant’, or ‘I’ve decided to stop offering that service so I can specialise in [different service I’d prefer to get paid for]’
+- Say ‘that’s not a service I offer, but I can help you find another Australian virtual assistant’, or ‘I’ve decided to stop offering that service so I can specialise in [different service I’d prefer to get paid for]’

 - Determine the days and hours I will work so I can work when I’m at my best